ai-chen2050/ai-chen2050.github.io/README.md

 ## Usage

-Clone the repo and install dependencies:
+Clone the repo and install dependencies (or use yarn to install and dev):

 ```bash
 pnpm i